Caution: Some people may find parts of this content confronting or distressing.

 Socioeconomic status classifies individuals according to the socioeconomic characteristics of the area in which they lived prior to their death by suicide.
 These areas are defined using the ABS Index of Relative Socio-Economic Disadvantage (IRSD), which reflects the average level of socioeconomic disadvantage of the area, rather than individuals (see Technical notes for more information).
 Variables used in calculating the IRSD index include household income, unemployment and levels of education.

-In 2020, the overall suicide rate for people living in the lowest socioeconomic (most disadvantaged) areas (18.1 deaths per 100,000 population; Qunitile 1) was twice that of those living in the highest socioeconomic (least disadvantaged) areas (8.6 deaths per 100,000 population; Quintile 5).
+In 2021, the overall suicide rate for people living in the lowest socioeconomic (most disadvantaged) areas (18.4 deaths per 100,000 population; Quintile 1) was more than twice that of those living in the highest socioeconomic (least disadvantaged) areas (8.1 deaths per 100,000 population; Quintile 5).

 As for rates, the number of deaths by suicide for the 5 socioeconomic areas generally declined as socioeconomic disadvantage decreased.

-Age-standardised suicide rates increased for those living in the lowest socioeconomic areas (Quintile 1) from 13.0 deaths per 100,000 population in 2010 to a peak of 19.4 in 2017, before falling gradually to 18.1 deaths per 100,000 in 2020.
-In contrast, little change was observed for those living in the 2 highest socioeconomic areas (Quintiles 4 and 5).
+Age-standardised suicide rates increased for those living in the lowest socioeconomic areas (Quintile 1) from 13.0 deaths per 100,000 population in 2010 to a peak of 19.4 in 2017, before falling gradually to 18.4 deaths per 100,000 population in 2021.
+In contrast, little change was observed for those living in the the 2 highest socioeconomic areas (Quintiles 4 and 5).

 Henley and Harrison (2019) found that over the period 2009–10 to 2015–16, suicide rates increased significantly for those living in the lowest socioeconomic areas (most disadvantaged) by an average 3.5% per year while little change was observed for those in the highest (least disadvantaged) socioeconomic areas (0.2% change per year).